AdobeDocs/experience-manager-core-components.pt-BR/help/using/text.md

 ![](assets/screen_shot_2018-01-11at130107.png)

-Digite o texto para o qual deseja pesquisar e toque ou clique **em Localizar** para iniciar a pesquisa.
+Enter the text for which you want to search and tap or click **Find** to begin the search.
 Toque ou clique no x para cancelar.
-Se você quiser fazer uma correspondência exata de acordo com o caso, selecione a opção **Corresponder caso** antes de iniciar a pesquisa.
+If you wish to do an exact match according to the case, select the option **Match Case** before starting the search.
 Se uma correspondência for encontrada, ela será realçada e a caixa de diálogo de pesquisa ficará esmaecida.
-Toque ou clique no **botão Localizar** novamente na caixa de diálogo esmaecida para pesquisar a próxima ocorrência.
+Tap or click the **Find** button again in the dimmed dialog to search for the next occurrence.

 ![](assets/screen_shot_2018-01-11at130145.png)